Nevzat Tandoğan: Legacy

 A main square in Ankara, which hosted many political party rallies and protests, was named in his honor.
 In 2012, the city council of the metropolitan municipality changed the square's initial name from "Nevzat Tandoğan Square" to "Tandoğan Square".
 The major reason for the change was the argument, according to which the existence of such a name in the capital city of a country struggling for democracy is inappropriate and for the strict dress code enforced by Tandoğan during his mayorship.
 After around three years, on 13 April 2015, the name of the square was changed entirely and named "Anadolu Square" (for "Anatolia Square").
-The naming of the square as Anatolia Square is argued to be due to the fact that Tandoğan insulted the people of Anatolia by calling them “louts” and considered the people of Anatolia seconatolia second-class citizens.
+The naming of the square as Anadolu Square is argued to be due to the fact that Tandoğan insulted the people of Anatolia by calling them “louts” and considered the people of Anatolia, second-class citizens.

 A public park in Batıkent neighborhood of Yenimahalle, Ankara as well as a street in Kavaklıdere neighbourhood of Çankaya, Ankara are also named after him.